-With regard to local economic development, the Department of Economic Affairs and Tourism assisted the Municipality in developing a PACA LED strategy which was included in the IDP as possible areas for development.
-This strategy was enhanced by the Municipality's participation in the Small-Town Regeneration Programme.
-SALGA's Small Towns Regeneration (STR) Programme was launched in 2013.
-Through road shows and workshops in each province the conceptual approach of the programme highlighting the importance and role of small towns in SA's space economy was facilitated.
+The Small-Town Regeneration Programme followed the approach of facilitating and hosting road shows and workshops in each province the conceptual approach of the programme highlighting the importance and role of small towns in SA's space economy was facilitated.
 As a result, various municipalities opted to participate in the programme particularly in the North West, Mpumalanga, KZN, Eastern Cape, Western Cape and the Northern Cape.
 SALGA subsequently hosted its inaugural national Small Towns Regeneration Conference in October 2015 (Mangaung, Free State) which focused on the challenges and opportunities agriculture, tourism, transport and logistics and mining towns.
-Subsequent to the conference, the Central Karoo District Municipality requested SALGA to host an exploratory dialogue on issues common to the Karoo towns and municipalities within the District.
+Subsequent to the conference, the Central Karoo District Municipality requested SALGA to host an exploratory dialogue on issues common to the Karoo towns and municipalities within the district.
 It was soon realised that many of the neighbouring municipalities and towns in the Karoo are faced with common threats and opportunities and would therefore benefit from exploring these issues collectively.
 For this reason, the invitation to dialogue was extended to all municipalities neighbouring Central Karoo, spanning four provinces.